kenvhnguyen/my-electron-app/README.md

 # my-electron-app
-Trying out building an electron app
+Trying out building an electron app following https://www.electronjs.org/docs/latest/tutorial/tutorial-first-app

 Visual Studio Code, Docker Desktop, Github Desktop Slack are all Electron apps

-Electron apps are scaffolded using npm, with the package.json file as an entry point.
+Electron apps are setup using npm, with the package.json file as an entry point.
 Start by creating a folder and initializing an npm package within it with npm init.
 ```shell script
 npm init
 ```